Cedar Ridge vs Round Rock High School: B vs A in the Same District

 What is Cedar Ridge High School’s TEA rating?

-Cedar Ridge High School received an overall B rating with a score of 87 out of 100 from the Texas Education Agency in 2025.
+Cedar Ridge High School received an overall B rating from the Texas Education Agency for 2024-25.

 What is Round Rock High School’s TEA rating?

-Round Rock High School received an overall A rating with a score of 95 out of 100 from the Texas Education Agency in 2025.
+Round Rock High School received an overall A rating from the Texas Education Agency for 2024-25.

 What school district are Cedar Ridge and Round Rock High in?